zooooeeee/2024-MLDS400ProjectGroup8/README.md

 - Dive more into the department information and find more details about the item category.
 - Make sure everyone is linked to the database with python and could make further analysis.

+# **Week 5 11/06 - 11/10:**

+## Work done up to 11/10:

+**Joining table:**
+- We decided that more data cleaning and manipulation needed to be done before we join the final table.

+**Continued cleaning the transactions table:**
+- We discovered that the feature(Orgprice) in our transaction dataset had $0 price for certain items which intuitively no item should be sold for $0.
+Additionally, we noticed that for those items with 0 value, there were equivalent products with the same SKU but with a different price other than 0.
+Therefore, we decided to clean that feature by finding the max value of each unique item and then replacing the Orgprice values that were equal 0 with that max value.
+- After we replaced the 0 values with the max(OrgPrice) values we discovered that there were still some SKU’s with 0 Orgprice.
+Thus, we decided to look into the skstinfo table and specifically use the Retail price to result in the missing values issues.
+- We replaced any 0 values in the Retail feature with NaN so the 0’s are not accounted for when we take the mean.
+- We took the mean of each retail item group by SKU and then we used this mean value to replace each 0 values in the transactions table.

+**Determined final dataset along with all the features that we will need for out analysis:**
+- We decided on the final list of features that will be used to construct our final dataset.
+The features that we picked are the ones that we believe will help us understand and answer our main business question.
+After we complete our EDA we will be able to get a better understanding of whether feature engineering will be required to better answer our business question.

+**Insights from the SKU table and the features we are interested in:**
+- Explored the best-selling brands and departments, and we have incorporated some informative data visualizations in our code.
+- We grouped by BRAND and DEPT to see which has the most products sold and created two histograms of the top 10 best-selling Bbrands and departments

+**Master Table Features**
+- SKUINFO
+- BRAND
+- DEPT
+- SKU
+- STRINFO
+- ZIP
+- STATE
+- TRNSACT
+- SKU
+- STYPE (Y)
+- STORE
+- ORGPRICE
+- QUANTITY
+- SALEDATE
+- DEPTINFO
+- DEPTDESC
+- SKS
+- SKU
+- RETAIL

+**Work for 11/13 - 11/17**
+- Continue joining subtables and performing feature specific EDA.
+- Master table EDA  main analysis.
+- Start drafting report text.